-The Shelter only accepts animals from within the confines of the capital city of Warsaw and as of September 2017 from Piaseczno.
+The Shelter only accepts animals from within the confines of the capital city of Warsaw and from Piaseczno, Raszyn.
 Animals found elsewhere, or having their home elsewhere must be taken in by shelters or vets who are approved for the given area.
 Every community is responsible for homeless animals in their area and have a specific budget set aside.

 At the moment we have about 650 dogs in our care.
 The number of cats varies between 30 in the winter, up to 200 in the summer.
 Every month (on average) we take in about 300 animals – 200 dogs and 100 cats.
 Despite this, from 2011 the amount of animals in the shelter has been decreasing.
 A great result.